vand3rlinden/vand3rlinden.github.io/content/post/spf-dkim-dmarc-explanation.md

 - SPF protects the P1 sender domain (Envelope sender, ```RFC5321.MailFrom```).

 DKIM verifies if the public key (DNS record) of a sending domain, matched the private key that came from the sending server.
 This is a check that the sending domain actually sent the e-mail.
 DKIM must be configured for ***each*** sending server, such as Exchange Online or any other server/SaaS service.
 - DKIM protects the P2 sender domain (Letter sender, ```RFC5322.From```).

 DMARC acts as a shield on top of SPF and DKIM.
 DMARC ensures that emails that fail the SPF and/or DKIM tests do not get through.
+If the email is unable to pass DMARC with SPF, DKIM can help pass DMARC for the P2 sender domain.
 - DMARC protects the P2 sender domain (Letter sender, ```RFC5322.From```).

 ### Finalizing